TiVo: TiVo in the cloud

 On January 4, 2018, TiVo announced its next-gen platform, a catch-all product for providers like cable companies.
 It's available for multiple TV devices, including not only Linux- and Android TV-based set-top boxes and traditional DVRs, but also DVR-free streaming devices like Apple TV and Amazon's Fire TV, as well as phones, tablets and PCs.
 The platform allows providers to take advantage of TiVo's user interface, voice control, personalization and recommendations.
 TiVo expects its user interface could provide an advantage over competitors such as Netflix, Hulu, and Amazon Video "in a world where cord-cutting is increasingly popular."

 In the 2020s, Internet service providers such as TDS and Astound started using set-top boxes with TiVo user interfaces to provide TV and cloud DVR service to their customers.
 These devices can also run apps for streaming services such as Netflix and Prime Video.

+Marketing and branding

+Created in 1998 by Michael Cronan and graphics design firm Pittard Sullivan, TiVo, better known as TiVo Guy, is the mascot and logo of the DVR brand and the two former companies containing the same name.
+TiVo is a black anthropomorphic television set with two antlike antennae and a pair of legs and large toeless feet.
+He currently wears a white mask and has two large eyes on his face.

+Originally, he was much more similar to mascots such as Mickey Mouse, whom Cronan wanted him to resemble.
+Several different drafts of the character were created.
+One draft was designed with colored letters of his name spelled out on his face with a custom font that was supposed to mimic a kid's handwriting.
+A white smile was then added to complete a face for TiVo and give him his happy attitude with a bit of personality.
+This version was approved by the rest of the design team and was utilized when TiVo Inc. launched their first DVR in 1999.

+Prior to Xperi purchasing TiVo Corporation in 2019, he was designed more corporately as a simplistic logo.
+This drastic change happened in 2015, replacing the original design with a silhouette employees referred to as Blankman.

+Throughout his existence, TiVo has featured and starred in advertising, promotional videos, and the iconic bootup animations found on the signature DVR manufactured by Xperi.